apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 ## Dependency

-You can use the connector with the Pulsar 2.8.1 or higher.
-Because the Pulsar connector supports Pulsar [transactions](https://pulsar.apache.org/docs/en/txn-what/), it is recommended to use the Pulsar 2.9.2 or higher.
+You can use the connector with the Pulsar 2.10.0 or higher.
+It is recommended to always use the latest Pulsar version.
-Details on Pulsar compatibility can be found in [PIP-72](https://github.com/apache/pulsar/wiki/PIP-72%3A-Introduce-Pulsar-Interface-Taxonomy%3A-Audience-and-Stability-Classification).
+The details on Pulsar compatibility can be found in [PIP-72](https://github.com/apache/pulsar/wiki/PIP-72%3A-Introduce-Pulsar-Interface-Taxonomy%3A-Audience-and-Stability-Classification).

 {{< artifact flink-connector-pulsar >}}